 Hi there, nice to meet you!

-Towards building a generalist robotic agent, I am a huge supporter of the belief that RL will be the one that generates the low-level data [1, 2].
+I received my Master's Degree in KAIST (advised by Jaegul Choo).
+My study is based on the belief that RL in simulated environments is inevitable, let it be low-level data generation [1, 2] or building a library of atomic skillsets [3].
 In this direction, I am invested in pushing the absolute limit of efficiency in RL for control: Can we make RL work with only 1K samples?
 Can we do it within an hour?
-As far fetched as the goal may seem, there are so many exciting components we can tackle, including feature learning, exploration, architecture design, optimizer, task transfer, etc.
+As far fetched as the goal may seem, there are so many exciting components we can tackle, including feature learning, exploration, architecture design, optimizer.

 I still have a long long way to go; if you want to discuss anything research related, I'd be more than happy to be engaged!